rubygems/rfcs/text/0000-ownership-transfer.md

 2. Email notifications about new `ownership applications` to the gem owner:

-    We will send a digest email to everyday to the gem owners if there are any new ownership applications pending.
-This will avoid spamming the gem owners with a separate notification for all the new `ownership applications`.

     RATE_LIMIT: 1 email per day

-    Here a single email notification will be sent only if new `ownership applications` have been created in last 24 hours by grouping by owner and by gem to each unique owner.
+    Here a single email notification will be sent only if new `ownership applications` have been created in the last 24 hours by grouping by the owner and by gem to each unique owner.

 3. Limit on creating `ownership applications` by a user:

-    We will limit the the number of `ownership applications` a user can create to any gem.
-This will prevent any user from spamming with applications.
+    We will limit the number of `ownership applications` a user can create to any gem.
+It will prevent any user from spamming with applications.

     RATE_LIMIT: 10 new applications per day